MicrosoftDocs/sql-docs/docs/dma/dma-sku-recommend-sql-db.md

 ## Prerequisites

-- Download the latest version of DMA, and then install it.
-If you already have an earlier version of the  tool installed, open it and you'll be prompted to upgrade DMA.
+- Download and install the latest version of [DMA](https://aka.sm/get-dma).
+If you have already an earlier version of the tool, open it, and you'll be prompted to upgrade DMA.
+- Ensure that your computer has [PowerShell Version 5.1](https://www.microsoft.com/download/details.aspx?id=54616) or later, which is required to run all scripts.
+For information about findoug out which version of PowerShell is installed on your computer, see the article [Download and install Windows PowerShell 5.1](https://docs.microsoft.com/skypeforbusiness/set-up-your-computer-for-windows-powershell/download-and-install-windows-powershell-5-1).
+- Ensure that your computer has the Azure Powershell Module installed.
+For more information, see the article [Install the Azure PowerShell module](https://docs.microsoft.com/powershell/azure/install-az-ps?view=azps-1.8.0).
-- Verify that the PowerShell file SkuRecommendationDataCollectionScript.ps1, which is required to collect the performance counters, is installed in the DMA folder.
+- Verify that the PowerShell file **SkuRecommendationDataCollectionScript.ps1**, which is required to collect the performance counters, is installed in the DMA folder.
 - Ensure that the computer on which you'll perform this process has Administrator permissions to the computer that is hosting your databases.

 ## Collect performance counters